Climb classic routes with our expert climbing instructors

 Those with previous climbing experience.
 Anyone wishing to conquer some classic climbs, learn how to belay confidently and with an interest of, possibly, going on to lead climb in the future.

-You must be able to safely and confidently belay.
-Personal climbing ability isn't important although you will benefit most if you can climb to a 4a/b standard.
+You must be able to safely and confidently tie into the rope and belay to attend this course.
+Personal climbing ability isn't important although you will benefit most from the course if you can climb to a 4a/b standard.